Donate

 Ideal/Potential Size: 70 lbs

 Marlo is a stunning German Shepherd with a heart as big as his paws.
 He showed up at a country home down south and was reported as a stray, but when no one came for him, it became clear that Marlo was searching for something more—a family.
 He chose an incredibly kind home to visit and quickly showed what a wonderful dog he is.
-Marlo was great with the children, respectful of cats, and got along well with other dogs.
+Despite his prey drive for small critters, Marlo was great with the children and got along well with other dogs.
 One of his favorite things?
 The moment you approach him, he eagerly drops, rolls over, and offers his belly for scratches—clearly a professional at soaking up affection.

 Although we don't know much about his past, it is clear that someone took the time to provide this boy with a solid foundation.
 Marlo is quiet and well-mannered in his crate and truly enjoys going for walks.
 Sadly, like many dogs from the south, Marlo is heartworm positive.
 The good news is that MAGSR covers all of his heartworm treatment, so his future family can focus on loving him and helping him heal.
 This boy is already moving forward with his care.
 Marlo will need to take it easy over the next few months while his body heals.
 However, as he is already a pro with the crate and responsive to the handler, Marlo is the perfect patient.
 Please consider donating to Marlo's care.
 Not only will your donation help Marlo receive the care he needs, but it will help us continue to welcome other dogs with medical needs.